Greentic · Internal Build Status

 # every mutating command above appended a line here (A7) $ cat ~/.greentic/environments/local/audit/events.jsonl {"verb":"init","authorization":{"decision":"allow",...},"result":{"outcome":"ok"}} # dev → local migration scanner (A4b) $ gtc-dev op env migrate-dev local --check { "clean":true, "findings":[...], "from_env":"dev", "to_env":"local" } # legacy on-disk state migration (A6) $ gtc-dev op env migrate-state local --check

-# The installed greentic-deployer-dev was built before C3 (2026-05-20 11:08 vs. # #217's 14:53), so `op env tool-check local` returns "unrecognized subcommand". # Run from source until the next nightly dev publish: $ cd /home/vampik/greenticai/greentic-deployer cargo run --quiet --bin greentic-deployer -- op env tool-check local { "op":"tool-check", "result":{ "failed_checks":0, "total_checks":0, "per_binding":[ {"slot":"deployer","kind":"...local-process...","outcomes":[]}, {"slot":"secrets","kind":"...dev-store...","outcomes":[]}, ... ] } } # Built-in local handlers report no external tools — clean baseline. # Cloud env-packs (aws-ecs, k8s, ...) ship in Phase D and will populate per-binding outcomes.
+# the rebuilt deployer-dev (2026-05-25) has C3 — runs directly, output captured live: $ greentic-deployer-dev op env tool-check local { "op":"tool-check", "result":{ "environment_id":"local", "failed_checks":0, "total_checks":0, "unresolved_bindings":[], "bindings":[ {"slot":"deployer","kind":"greentic.deployer.local-process@0.1.0","checks":[]}, {"slot":"secrets", "kind":"greentic.secrets.dev-store@0.1.0", "checks":[]}, {"slot":"telemetry","kind":"greentic.telemetry.stdout@0.1.0", "checks":[]}, ... ] } } # Built-in local handlers report no external tools — clean baseline. # Cloud env-packs (aws-ecs, k8s, ...) ship in Phase D and will populate per-binding checks.

 $ cd /home/vampik/greenticai/greentic-deployer && cargo test -p greentic-deploy-spec test result: ok.
 14 passed; 0 failed